 Hilltop Reservation Dog Park | North Caldwell

 Like Branch Brook, Hilltop Reservation Dog Park is a relatively recent addition to the local system.
-The space was opened in the summer of 2018, taking up almost an acre of Hilltop Reservation (the overall park comprises approximately three hundred acres).
+The space was opened in the summer of 2018, taking up almost an acre of Hilltop Reservation (the overall park is approximately 300 acres).
 Once again, pet owners can enjoy designated fenced areas that cater specifically to their pup’s size.
 And, great news if you live in the area: the designated dog park is within walking distance of four local towns.
 With this fact and the park’s ample play space in mind, a visit could provide an excellent opportunity for exercising your pet.

 South Mountain Dog Park | Maplewood

-South Mountain Reservation takes up just over two thousand acres, touching four towns: West Orange, Millburn, Maplewood, and South Orange.
+South Mountain Reservation takes up just over 2,000 acres, touching four towns: West Orange, Millburn, Maplewood, and South Orange.
 The park attracts hikers to the scenic overlook, historians to the Washington Rock Lookout, and fishers to the surrounding streams.
 A top-notch recreation complex and even Girl Scout campsites sit on the property.
 And, of course, look no further if you need a space to bring your four-legged friend.
 The South Mountain Dog Park offers large and small dog areas and agility courses within its well-fenced space.
 Disposable bags and fountains are again available.
 Have another type of furry friend?
 While the dog park is strictly for canine guests, South Mountain Reservation does feature trails for horseback riding excursions.

 Watsessing Dog Park | Bloomfield